We will talk about the best language to use and teach you how to structure your writing task to get the best results in your IELTS exam.

 When organising the information into two separate groups focus on these topics for your pie charts:

-Write one sentence explaining what the graphs shows.
+In your essay introduction, write one sentence explaining what the graphs show.
 You can paraphrase the title.

 Pie Chart title: Holiday destinations chosen by Welsh people 1955-2005.

 Talk about the information that you have separated in step 2.
-Focus on the second group.
+This paragraph should focus on the second group.

 Two sentences summarising your description.
 (What are the major overall trends, changes, etc.)